4 major reasons why software projects fail

-A study conducted by PMI in 2016 indicated that roughly 14% of all software projects fail.
-This suggests that while the software industry continues to grow exponentially, a good chunk of software projects and endeavours still don’t pan out right.
+A study conducted by PMI indicated that roughly 14% of all software projects fail.
+This suggests that while the software industry continues to grow exponentially, a good chunk of software projects and endeavors still don’t pan out right.

-When a company undertakes a software project, it’s usually of some importance.
-Given that, how can you make sure that your project doesn’t fail?
-In this blog post, we’ll explore four reasons why software development projects fail – plus actionable solutions to help keep them going!
+So how can you make sure that your project doesn’t fail?
+In this blog post, we’ll explore four reasons why software development projects fail, how to hire developers that work for your business, and actionable solutions to help keep them going!

 1. Unclear or vague project requirements

 Defining project specifications is the first step in executing a successful project.
 However in their eagerness to please potential clients and close a deal, companies often overlook details that could derail a project down the line.
-Perhaps less forgivably, project requirements can be poorly communicated and completely misunderstood between parties.
+In other cases, project requirements can be poorly communicated and completely misunderstood between parties.
 For instance, the client may require a developer who is proficient in coding in PHP and .Net.
 However, your understanding may be that the client is looking to hire a developer who is proficient in coding in PHP or .Net.
 See the difference?

-Detailed requirements exist for a reason.
-They help us define clear goals and objectives for completing the project, but also ensure that the end product meets the actual expectations of the customer.
+Detailed requirements not only help us define clear goals and objectives for completing the project, but also ensure that the end product meets the actual expectations of the customer.

 How can you address this problem?

 Every project is unique, and every client different.
 The simplest way to ensure that you’re on the right track is to ask a lot of questions.
-Even if they seem silly or “obvious”, it’s always better to be sure than to be wrong.
-Fact: if you don’t understand something, it’s almost certain that others in the room feel the same way but are holding their silence.
+Even if they seem silly or obvious, it’s always better to be sure than to be wrong.

-Effective communication is crucial to the success of any project.
+One of the primary reasons why software projects fail is the lack of communication.
 Just because you’ve understood the client’s requirements, doesn’t mean that your developers have.
 Sometimes, employees are too shy to voice doubts or ask questions.
-Lofty management on the other hand, is not entirely transparent with the client either.

 What should you do?